hyperspark9/visualinux/README.md

 - An available gdb debugging environment for Linux kernel (e.g. the kernel should be compiled with debug info and booted with KASLR=off, etc.).

-- Gdb with python extension enabled (which is the default configuration of gdb).
+- Gdb with python extension enabled (which is the default configuration).

-- Python 3.10+ with Python packages listed in `scripts/pu-requirements.txt` installed.
+- Python 3.10+ with Python packages listed in `scripts/py-requirements.txt` installed.

-- Node.js 18.20+ with npm package requirements in `visualizer/` installed.
+- Node.js 18+ with npm package requirements in `visualizer/` installed.

 Moreover, please make sure your gdb is able to auto-load gdb scripts and extensions (`scripts/config.gdb`, `visualinux-gdb.py` and `kernel/vmlinux-gdb.py`), e.g. check if they are in your gdb auto-load safe-path.
 Otherwise you have to manually load these scripts in each new debugging session.